 What is GST?

-Goods and Service Tax Definition:
+Goods and Services Tax Definition:

-Goods and Service Tax can be defined as a kind of Value Added Tax imposed by on various goods and services by different countries.
+Goods and Services Tax can be defined as a kind of Value Added Tax imposed by on various goods and services by different countries.
 The tax charged on goods and services may differ from country to country.
-Goods and service tax is imposed to collect revenues for the government.
+Goods and services tax is imposed to collect revenues for the government.
 This tax is paid by the consumers of goods and services and collected and forwarded to the government by the business entities.

-Goods and Service Tax in India:
+Goods and Services Tax in India:

-Arun Jaitley - the Finance Minister of India announced The Constitution (One Hundred and Twenty-second Amendment) Bill, 2014 or the Goods and Service Tax in Lok Sabha on 19 December 2014.
+Arun Jaitley - the Finance Minister of India announced The Constitution (One Hundred and Twenty-second Amendment) Bill, 2014 or the Goods and Services Tax in Lok Sabha on 19 December 2014.
 The Parliament passed the bill on 6th May, 2015, after it received 352 votes for and 37 against it.